Lake Brite

 We solved this puzzle with no framework, or precedent for reference.
 The solution was completely custom built to address the issue at hand.

 The interface for bulb illumination had already been created by the time we were engaged on the project.
 The array’s individual bulb colors could be determined via an animated GIF, whereby each pixel in the GIF corresponds to a bulb in the array.
-As the GIF plays, the array updates all of its bulb colors on each frame of the animation.
-Below is a miniaturized array of 64 nodes.
+As the GIF plays, the array updates all its bulb colors on each frame of the animation.
+Depicted here is a miniaturized array of 64 nodes.
 The top-left pixel (pixel 1) of the GIF controls the top-left bulb of panel 1, and the bottom-right pixel in the GIF (pixel 64) controls the bottom-right bulb of panel 4.

 Once we had landed on the workflow for outputting a GIF that the installation could read, we streamlined the process by recreating the installation in a virtual environment.
 Using three.js, we were able to completely replicate Lake Brite’s interface and view the experience through any web browser.